 If you’ve lost the Germans on privacy, you’ve lost Europe, and maybe the world.
 That’s the lesson that emerges from my conversation with David Kris and Paul Rosenzweig about the latest declaration that the German interior minister wants to force messaging apps to decrypt chats.
 This comes at the same time that industry and civil society groups are claiming that GCHQ’s “ghost proposal” for breaking end-to-end encryption should be rejected.
 The paper, signed by all the social media giants, says that GCHQ’s proposal will erode the trust that users place in Silicon Valley.
 I argue that that argument is well past its sell-by date.…

 We begin this episode with a quick tour of the Apple antitrust decision that pitted two Trump appointees against each other in a 5-4 decision.
 Matthew Heiman and I consider the differences in judging styles that produced the split and the role that 25 years of “platform billionaires” may have played in the decision.

 With apologies for the late post, Episode 263 of The Cyberlaw Podcast tells the sad tale of another US government leaker who unwisely trusted The Intercept not to compromise its source.
 As Nick Weaver points out, The Intercept also took forever to actually report on some of the material it received.
-In other news,… Continue Reading

 In this episode, Nick Weaver and I discuss new Internet regulations proposed in the UK.
 He’s mostly okay with its anti-nudge code for kids, but not with requiring proof of age to access adult material.
 I don’t see the problem; after all, who wouldn’t want to store their passport information with Pornhub?